algesten/str0m/docs/BWE.md

 Probes are also capped by application constraints to avoid wasteful probing:

-- **2× `max_bitrate`**: The application's desired sending rate, with a 2× margin to allow discovering additional capacity.
-In str0m, `max_bitrate` represents what WebRTC separates into `max_bitrate` (hard cap) and `max_total_allocated_bitrate` (sum of stream allocations).
-The 2× margin allows probing for extra capacity that could be useful for handling bursts or future demand.
+- **2× `max_bitrate`**: Probes are capped at twice the application's desired sending rate to allow discovering extra capacity.
+This differs from WebRTC's `min(max_bitrate, 2× max_total_allocated_bitrate)` where `max_bitrate` is a separate hard cap. str0m unifies these concepts—`max_bitrate` represents desired sending rate (allocation), and the 2× cap allows probing for additional capacity useful for handling bursts or future demand.

 The controller uses a queue to handle WebRTC's multiple-probes-at-once pattern while maintaining str0m's one-probe-per-tick API.
 When a trigger fires, it enqueues all probe configs and signals readiness via `poll_timeout()`, then `maybe_create_probe()` drains them one at a time.